simonsobs/ocs/docs/user/centralized_management.rst

 ocsbow and OCS web, agents running in docker containers will show up with a [d] appended to their usual agent_class name.

-If HostManager find services in the docker-compose.yaml that don't seem to correspond to agent instances in site config, it will still permit them to be "managed" (brought up and down).
+If HostManager finds services in the docker-compose.yaml that don't seem to correspond to agent instances in site config, it will still permit them to be "managed" (brought up and down).
 The agent_class, in ocsbow or OCS web, will show up as simply "[docker]".